 Foss Mountain, named by miners, sits west of the Lemhi Crest.
 A mining road leads from the valley nearly to the summit.
 It was in terrible shape for driving in 1981 and has likely deteriorated with the passing of time.
 The road provides trail-like access at a minimum for a high start if you are interested in reaching the main Lemhi crest between Bell Mountain and Diamond Peak.
 USGS Bell Mountain

-Larry Prescott climbed the peak on an epic 13 mile, 7,300 foot gain, 6-peak day, which saw him traverse the connecting ridge from Peak 10681.
+Larry Prescott climbed the peak on an epic 13-mile, 7,300-foot gain, 6-peak day, which saw him traverse the connecting ridge from Peak 10681.
 See Larry’s trip report: Lemhi Enchainment, Little Sister to Foss Mountain.